 A Color Story is great if you’re looking to create beautiful imagery for your online course by yourself.
 You can save your editing steps and apply them to every image you edit so you can create cohesive branding, too.

-Canva is my go-to program if I need to create graphics with my images.
+Canva is the go-to program for many creators when they need to create graphics with their images.
 Canva has professionally designed templates so all you have to do is plug in your images and desired text.

 How course creators can use Canva